-Currently Jason serves as a senior consultant at Black Entertainment Television, where he is the executive in charge of primetime news specials and original award-winning documentaries, including Stay Woke: The Black Lives Matter Movement and Through the Fire: The Legacy of Barack Obama.
+Jason currently serves as a senior executive producer and consultant at Black Entertainment Television/Paramount, where he has developed and led the production of a slate of award-winning original primetime news specials, documentaries and docuseries including: State of Our Union: Vice President Kamala Harris, Dream Team: Birth of the Modern Athlete, Black + Iconic: Style Gods, Stay Woke: The Black Lives Matter Movement, Smoke: Marijuana and Black America and Through the Fire: The Legacy of Barack Obama.

-Jason joined BET from HBO, where he was a senior segment producer for the newsmagazine Real Sports with Bryant Gumble.
+Jason joined BET/Paramount from HBO, where he was a senior segment producer for the Emmy Award-winning newsmagazine Real Sports with Bryant Gumble.

-Before HBO, Jason worked as a long-form producer at CNN where he wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed: The Man, The President, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.
+Before HBO, Jason worked as a long-form producer at CNN where he developed, wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.

-Jason also spent several years as a senior producer at the ESPN newsmagazine – E:60, and as a senior producer at ABC News Digital, and ABC World News Tonight, where he developed and managed the first original network newscast for the web.
+Samuels also spent several years as a senior producer at ESPN and ABC News World News Tonight where he developed and managed the first original digital network newscast.

-As a long-form producer at NBC News from 1995 to 2006, Jason produced several broadcast documentaries including: A Pattern of Suspicion.
+As a long-form producer at NBC News from 1995 to 2006, Samuels wrote, produced and directed several original award-winning documentaries – most notably A Pattern of Suspicion.
 This groundbreaking data-driven examination of racial profiling was awarded several of the most prestigious prizes in broadcast journalism including an Alfred I. duPont-Columbia University Award, an RTNDA-Edward R. Murrow Award and an Investigative Reporter and Editor Award.